 Deep vein thrombophlebitis requires immediate medical care.
 If you have any of these signs and symptoms, go to a hospital emergency department for evaluation:

 High fever with any symptoms in an arm or leg

 - Severe pain and swelling in an arm or leg

 - New, unexplained significant shortness of breath, which could be the first tip-off that a blood clot has already traveled to your lung

 Exams and Tests

 Your health care provider will examine you and ask questions about your symptoms.
-Although blood tests do not help diagnose phlebitis, they may help identify a blood-clotting disorder.

 Ultrasound can detect clots or blockage of blood flow, especially in larger, more proximal (upper leg) veins.
 A small hand-held instrument (probe) is pressed against your skin to help identify blood clots and where the obstruction is.
 This is a painless, noninvasive test.

 Occasionally a venogram is needed to identify blood clots in the smaller, more distal veins.
-This is an invasive procedure that requires injecting x-ray dye or contrast material into a vein on the foot, then an x-ray is taken of the flow of the dye up the leg.
+This is an invasive procedure that requires injecting X-ray dye or contrast material into a vein on the foot, then an X-ray is taken of the flow of the dye up the leg.